Charles Waggoner – Colorado Robin Hood

 Among the outlaws of the American West, one has to look long and hard for a true Robin Hood — someone who actually robbed from the rich for the benefit of the poor.
 To be sure, there were a number of reputed Robin Hoods, often motivated by factors beyond mere personal profit, but, upon close examination, they usually fall short of the standards allegedly set long ago in Sherwood Forest.

-Jesse James garnered a good deal of sympathy in his native Missouri by his passionate support for the Confederate cause long after the Civil War was over.
+Jesse James garnered considerable sympathy in his native Missouri for his passionate support of the Confederate cause, even after the Civil War had ended.
 His victims were primarily banks and railroads, unpopular symbols of Yankee industrialization, and he usually took pains to avoid stealing from Confederate sympathizers.
-But he appears to have kept his ill-gotten gains for the benefit of himself, his gang and his family.
+But he appears to have kept his ill-gotten gains for the benefit of himself, his gang, and his family.

 Charles "Black Bart" Boles

-A true Robin Hood did, eventually emerge, however, in the unlikely person of Charles Delos Waggoner, a banker in Telluride, Colorado, interestingly — and perhaps appropriately — the same town where Cassidy pulled off his first bank robbery in 1889 (though not the same bank).
+A true Robin Hood did, however, eventually emerge, in the unlikely person of Charles Delos Waggoner, a banker in Telluride, Colorado.
+Interestingly, and perhaps appropriately, this was the same town where Cassidy pulled off his first bank robbery in 1889 (though not at the same bank).
 His weapon of choice was neither an English longbow nor a Colt .45, but rather an expert understanding of banking laws and conventions and a ruthless determination to exploit his knowledge for the benefit of his depositors.

 Telluride, Colorado after the turn of the 20th Century.